Unidata/python-training/pages/index.rst

 was successful.

 * Open a terminal/Anaconda Prompt.
-* Activate the training environment we created with :code:`conda activate training`
+* Activate the unidata environment we created with :code:`conda activate unidata`
 * Change directory to the location you've placed your training materials :code:`cd ~/Desktop/python-training` or similar.
 * Start jupyter lab by running the command :code:`jupyter lab`
 * A browser should open and you're in jupyter lab!